 The Team Manager plays a very key role in the operation of a team.
 The role of the Manager is to be a liaison between Parents and Coaches.
 Managers coordinate the team activities with all parent volunteers, communicate ice schedules of game times and practices to the parents, prepare the game sheets, and many other team duties throughout the season.

 Questions related to managing your team?
-Contact our Manager Liaison for tips and support during the season: firstname.lastname@example.org
+Contact our Manager Liaison at: firstname.lastname@example.org

 Team Manager Resources

 The Manager Manual posted below is a great resource for team managers, along with the additional documents and links to help manage your teams this season!
 You may also want to review the documents available on the Coaches page and the Safety Officers page.

 - SCRA Managers Manual – UPDATED JUNE 2021 (Note: please disregard references to RAMP Team App.
 See our Safety Officers page for more info.)

 - sample ringette team budget – 2019 AS-U10

 - sample ringette team budget – 2019 U12-and-older